Community Forum: Community Music and Facilitative Leadership: Relationship, Relevance & Respect with Dr Graham Sattler

 Wesley Uniting Church (map)

-The highly acclaimed Australian Army Band Kapooka Woodwind Trio will present an exciting variety of tunes and styles in the beautiful acoustics of the Wesley Uniting Church, Wagga Wagga.
-Featuring works by Britten, Schubert, Mozart and more, this program will also be supported by a vocalist from the AABK.
+Members from the Australian Army Band Kapooka will present an exciting Woodwind Trio performing a variety of tunes and styles in the beautiful acoustics of the Wesley Uniting Church, Wagga Wagga.

 FREE CONCERT 1pm-2pm, Wesley Uniting Church